-Katie is a PhD Researcher in global food governance and tenure of natural resources.
+Katie is also a PhD Researcher in global food governance and tenure of natural resources at the Centre for Agroecology, Water and Resilience, in Coventry, England, and participates in a variety of conferences, meetings, courses and knowledge hubs.
 She has a Bachelors Degree in Modern and Medieval Languages from Cambridge University, a Masters in African Studies from SOAS and a European Masters in Conference Interpreting from Lisbon University.
-She has taken courses in Film Marketing and Distribution, Law for Translators and Didactics for Interpreting, including a recent Train the Trainers in virtual teaching techniques for conference interpreting trainers.
+In the past, she has taken courses in Film Marketing and Distribution, Law for Translators and Didactics for Interpreting, including a Train the Trainers in virtual teaching techniques for conference interpreting trainers.